 Consistent with Governor John Carney’s Clean Water for Delaware Initiative, the Lewes Board of Public Works (“BPW”) intends to improve the sewer and water utility infrastructure for the Community (the “Project”) by installing approximately 5,000 feet of 8-inch PVC sewer main (connected into the existing BPW collection system on Donovans Road), 23 manholes with frames and covers, and approximately 1,500 feet of 6-inch PVC house sewer services with wye fittings and cleanouts to the edge of the existing interior roadway to serve the 130 manufactured home units, along with approximately 700 feet of 10-inch PVC water main (connected into the existing BPW water distributions system on Donovans Road), 4,500 feet of 6-inch water main internal to the Property, 15 fire hydrants with valves and valve boxes, 21 valves (either 6-inch or 10-inch) and valve boxes, and approximately 1,500 feet of 1-inch PE house service pipe with corporation stops and curb valves and boxes to the edge of the existing interior roadway to serve the 130 manufactured home units, in addition to the associated restoration of approximately 8,200 square yards of asphalt paving within the Community and along Donovans Road, along with other associated improvements, all as shown in the plans on file with the BPW’s engineer (the “Utility Improvements”).
 Once completed, the Utility Improvements within the Community will be owned by the BPW and shall be dedicated to the BPW, along with appropriate easements for the ongoing operation, maintenance, repair, and replacement of same.
 Funding for the Utility Improvements will be provided by two grant loans from State agencies — $2,283,063.00 from the DNREC Clean Water State Revolving Fund and $2,638,659.00 from the DHSS Drinking Water State Revolving Funds (the “Utility Improvement Loans”).
 The Community owner will reimburse the BPW for all loan interest, and upon completion of the Utility Improvements, DNREC and DHSS will forgive the principal amount of each loan.

-At this juncture, the Utility Improvement Loans have been approved by the Delaware Water Infrastructure Advisory Council, and the Community owner is waiting for the BPW and DNREC to finalize a required Memorandum of Understanding (“MOU”) and related documentation between the Community owner, the BPW, and DNREC for execution by all three parties.
-Construction of the Utility Improvements is expected to commence in January of 2022 and be completed 16 months thereafter.
+At this juncture, the Utility Improvement Loans have been approved by the Delaware Water Infrastructure Advisory Council, the Community has been formally annexed into the territorial limits of the City of Lewes (effective April 14, 2022), the Community owner has signed a Memorandum of Understanding (“MOU”) for the Project (the Community owner signed on April 19, 2022), and the Community owner is working with the BPW and DNREC to finalize all of the documentation required to finalize and implement the MOU.
+Construction of the Utility Improvements is expected to commence in the late Spring or early Summer of 2022 and be completed 16 months thereafter.